andrewleachtx/pypocketwatch/README.md

 It updates a local database, which is good enough for me.
 I can check it every day (sorting rows by date) with ease.
 Later on I'll probably add a connection or means of emailing me if it finds something.

+## Reaching Out (Notifications)
+I looked online for emails, sms, etc... and found an app with simple push notifications called [Pushover](https://pushover.net/) which is like, $4.99 for life (I've had the same like $11 in my account since I was 11 or something) and a free 30-day trial.

+If you look in src/main.py you will notice the use of a .env file which stores information specific to me that I felt wouldn't be the smartest to put in a public repo.

+You can probably deduce what everything does.
+Basically, I make a POST request to the Pushover API with my info, and it will handle everything for me.
+Most of my work was getting a good message set up.

+## Price Points
+TBD?

 ## Up Next
-- [ ] Make it reach out to me if something happens, so I don't even have to check.
+- [x] ~~Make it reach out to me if something happens, so I don't even have to check.~~ [done](#reaching-out-notifications)
+- [ ] Add more columns or additional parsing to store price point if it is ACTUALLY the watch.
 - [ ] Wait...
 I did all this - but I'm still broke...
 - [ ] Get money (hire me?)

 ## Technologies I Used
 - Python